The Texas

 Other property owners in the area along the various alternate routes then joined in opposing the plan.
 During the fracas, the owner of the property just north of SH 16 that was to have been donated passed away, and the subsequent inheritor of the property then withdrew the offer to donate it for the project.

-Given all of these factors, and the political fallout from the publication of a clearly-biased piece in Texas Monthly on the drama, the proposal for that extension was shelved in 1992, and there have been no plans to resurrect it.
+Given all of these factors, as well as the political fallout from the publication of a clearly-biased piece in Texas Monthly on the drama, the proposal for that extension was shelved in 1992, and there have been no plans to resurrect it.

 Recently, the "Save Scenic Loop Alliance" briefly indicated it may support revisiting a SH 211 extension as one option to reduce traffic on Scenic Loop Road, although there appears to be no active discussions on this currently.